American Indian Studies (AMIN)

 Credits: 3.
 Contact Hours: Lecture 3.

 Examines Native land rights, water rights, and natural resources.
 Topics may include Native relations to landscapes, cultural resources and infrastructure projects, land rights, water usage agreements, and resource policies as they apply to on- and off-reservation Native communities.
 AMIN 2100 recommended.
 Offered even-numbered years.
-Meets U.S. Diversity Requirement.
+Meets U.S. Cultures and Communities (formerly U.S. Diversity) Requirement.
 (Typically Offered: Spring)

 (Dual-listed with ANTHR 5150).
 (Cross-listed with ANTHR 3150).